 Sprains and strains.

 If you have an urgent problem, call your primary care provider (PCP).
 You can call anytime, day or night, on weekends and holidays.
 Tell the PCP office you are a [CCO Name] member.
 You will get advice or a referral.
 If you can’t reach your PCP about an urgent problem or if your PCP can’t see you soon enough, go to an urgent care center or walk-in clinic.
 You don’t need an appointment.
-See below list of urgent care and walk-in clinics.
+See list of urgent care and walk-in clinics on page [XX].

+Your PCP’s information is listed on your [CCO Name] ID card.
 If you need help, call [CCO Name] Customer Service at [555-555-5555] (TTY 711).

 If you don’t know if your problem is urgent, still call your provider’s office, even if it’s closed.
 You may get an answering service.
 Leave a message and say you are a [CCO Name] member.
 You may get advice or a referral of somewhere else to call.
 You will get a call back from a [CCO Name] representative within 30-60 minutes after you called, to talk about next steps.